What is the AI Alliance

 The European AI Alliance is hosted on the European Commission's new Futurium platform.
 In order to become a member of the European AI Alliance, you need to create an EU login account.
 If you already have an EU Login, you can fill in the form to become a member of the European AI Alliance.
 Please note that this process can take some time.
 Once your registration is validated, you will receive an email notification.
 You will then be able to access the European AI Alliance and begin contributing.

 In case you encounter difficulties when registering, please contact the Futurium team.

 How the AI Alliance platform works

 The platform encourages broad participation in the policy-making process of the European Commission.
-Members of the Alliance will be able to engage in discussions with each other and the experts of the AI HLEG in a dedicated forum.
-Feedback will also be sought on specific (closed or open) questions, as well as on draft documents prepared by the AI HLEG under a section dedicated thereto.
-A specific events section will keep members informed of the upcoming relevant meetings and events which the Commission is organising, or in which it is taking part, and members will also be able to register their own event on the platform.
-In addition, Members will be able to access official documents on AI, and contribute reports and papers to an open library.
+Members of the Alliance can engage in discussions with each other and the experts of the AI HLEG in a dedicated forum.
+Feedback is also be sought on specific (closed or open) questions, as well as on draft documents prepared by the AI HLEG under a section dedicated thereto.
+A specific events section keeps members informed of the upcoming relevant meetings and events which the Commission is organising, or in which it is taking part, and members can also register their own events on the platform.
+In addition, Members can also access official documents on AI, and contribute reports and papers to an open library.

 The members of the European AI Alliance meet with experts, stakeholders and international actors in the field of AI, in a yearly-organized assembly.
 The first edition of the European AI Alliance Assembly, took place in June 2019, marking the first anniversary of the creation of the community.
 The event offered the opportunity to discuss the latest achievements and future perspectives on the European Commission’s policy in Artificial Intelligence and provided a platform for the AI HLEG.